How to Stop Living Paycheck to Paycheck in 8 Steps

 Buying a new car is like throwing money into a rat hole.
 Unless you have money to burn, it is one of the worst financial moves possible.
 The average midsize sedan loses thousands of dollars in value in its first year alone, according to Edmunds.

-Thus, buying a 2-year-old vehicle is a much better deal than buying new.
+Thus, buying a 2-year-old vehicle, maybe one with a n extended warranty is a much better deal than buying new.

 7. Learn to cook